-CASD administers: the sale or transfer of ownership interests under the Tenant Opportunity to Purchase Act (TOPA), the conversion of use of rental housing to condominium or cooperative ownership, and residential condominium formation and registration.
-Further, CASD administers a Housing Assistance Payment program (HAP), under which displaced tenants may be eligible for rent assistance if they are displaced due to the conversion of use of their apartment building to condominium or cooperative ownership.
-CASD proposes rules and regulations for administration of the Rental Housing Conversion and Sale Act of 1980, as amended (DC Code 42-3401.01 et. seq.) and the Condominium Act of 1976 Technical and Clarifying Amendment Act, as amended (DC Code 42-1901.01 et. seq.).
+CASD administers the Rental Housing Conversion and Sale Act of 1980 (D.C.
+Official Code § 42-3401.01 et seq.) which regulates the sale or transfer of ownership interests under the Tenant Opportunity to Purchase Act of 1980 (TOPA) (D.C.
+Official Code § 42-3401.01 et seq.), the conversion of use of rental housing to condominium or cooperative ownership and residential condominium formation and registration under the Condominium Act of 1976 (D.C.
+Official

+Code § 42-1901.01 et seq.).
+Further, CASD administers a Housing Assistance Payment program (HAP), under which tenants may be eligible for rent assistance if they are displaced due to the conversion of use of their apartment building to condominium or cooperative ownership.
+CASD also proposes rules and regulations for administration of the Rental Housing Conversion and Sale Act of 1980.

-DHCD seeks one or more organizations which will provide counseling and tenant education services to tenants and tenant groups, supporting RAD and CASD operations.
-Grantees must provide counseling and training assistance to tenants and tenant organizations regarding the District's rental housing laws and their rights and responsibilities.
+DHCD seeks one or more organizations which will support RAD and CASD operations by providing counseling and tenant education services to tenants and tenant groups.
+Grantees must provide counseling and training assistance to tenants and tenant organizations regarding the District's rental housing laws and tenant and landlord rights and responsibilities.

-For CASD, grantee organizations must provide counseling and training concerning (1) tenants' TOPA rights when a landlord intends to sell, demolish, or discontinue rental housing use; (2) transfers of rental housing ownership or economic interests; (3) assisting tenants or tenant organizations in exercising their right to purchase; (4) informing tenants or tenant organizations relating to partner-investors and assigning TOPA rights; (5) conversion of use from rental housing to condominium or cooperative ownership by tenant elections, or conversion in lieu of tenant elections; (6) the Housing Assistance Payment program and relocation assistance; (7) tenant organization formation, incorporation, and registration; (8) protections for elderly or disabled tenants; (9) coercive or retaliatory activities; (10) tenants rights when rental housing is in foreclosure; and (11) notices of intent to convert use from rental housing to condominium or cooperative ownership.
+For CASD, grantee organizations must provide counseling and training concerning: (1) tenants' TOPA rights when a landlord intends to sell, demolish, or discontinue rental housing use; (2) transfers of rental housing ownership or economic interests; (3) assisting tenants or tenant organizations in exercising their right to purchase; (4) informing tenants or tenant organizations relating to partner-investors and assigning TOPA rights; (5) conversion of use from rental housing to condominium or cooperative ownership by tenant elections, or conversion in lieu of tenant elections; (6) the Housing Assistance Payment program and relocation assistance; (7) tenant organization formation, incorporation, and registration; (8) protections for elderly or disabled tenants; (9) coercive or retaliatory activities; (10) tenant rights when rental housing is in foreclosure; (11) notices of intent to convert use from rental housing to condominium or cooperative ownership; and (12) relocation counseling for displaced tenants.